Home Theater Headphones Are A Good Idea

 How To Pick The Right Headphones

 Picking the right pair of headphones for your media consumption can be a little daunting.
 I know it was at least for me.
-Therefore, in order to choose the right ones, here’s a few tips to help you with your search.
+Therefore, in order to choose the right ones, here’s a few tips that might help you with your search.

 One really important thing to look for is the frequency response.
 Frequency response is just a measure of how high and low an audio component can go.
 The bigger this range is, the better.